KNIME logo

 Hyperplane

-A hyperplane is a flat affine subspace of a higher-dimensional space, commonly used in machine learning for separating data points in classification tasks.
-In n-dimensional space, a hyperplane is a subspace of dimension n-1.
+A hyperplane is a flat, affine subspace in a higher-dimensional space used to separate data points in classification tasks.
+In n-dimensional space, it has dimension n–1.

 Hypothesis

-A hypothesis is a proposed explanation made on the basis of limited evidence, serving as a starting point for further investigation.
-In data science, hypotheses are often tested through statistical methods to validate assumptions about data.
+A hypothesis is a proposed explanation or assumption made on the basis of limited evidence, which can then be tested using statistical methods.

 I